 Currently, the regulations do not allow Corporate Social Responsibility funds to be invested in risk funds and they are more likely to come as outcome payers than as risk investors because they are required to spend money within the financial year and receiving returns would amount to not having spent the money at all.
 It should also be noted that by clubbing the process of raising risk capital with the KEF, the IEOF has attempted to keep the cost of raising risk capital low.
-Otherwise, if the IEOF were to do it on their own, the cost of raising risk capital would have been disproportionate to the amount raised for funding education interventions (Kaizen Private Equity partner, interview).
+Otherwise, if IEOF were to do it on their own, the cost of raising risk capital would have been disproportionate to the amount raised for funding education interventions.
 However, investors are interested in seeing a definite pipeline of projects since they do not want their capital to sit idle.

 In addition to securing investments, another key part of the process of establishing the outcome fund structure and building the marketplace is determining how outcomes will get priced.
 The pricing of outcomes requires data about the outcomes and reliable evidence on what it takes to produce those outcomes, which is currently lacking.
-Therefore, the IEOF sees the process of pricing outcomes happening in two waves as depicted in Figure 6.
-The first wave is intended to build outcome investment ecosystem and the second wave will launch standardised outcome rate cards.
-In Wave 1, existing proven programs will be facilitated to scale using impact bonds, will get evaluated and set a benchmark for success that will help determine the price per outcome.
-In Wave 2, the IEOF will operate a more developed fund, putting greater emphasis on the competitive cost of an outcome, wherein service providers will bid on specific outcomes through a rate card approach (Social Finance India et al., 2019, p.
-21).
+Therefore, IEOF sees the process of pricing outcomes happening in two waves as depicted in Figure 7.
+The first wave is intended to build outcome investment ecosystem and the second wave will launch standardized outcome rate cards.
+In Wave 1, existing proven programs will be facilitated to scale using impact bonds, will get evaluated and set a benchmark for success that will help determine price per outcome.
+In Wave 2, IEOF will operate a more developed fund, putting greater emphasis on the competitive cost of an outcome, wherein service providers will bid on specific outcomes through a rate card approach.